Key points (Estimated Reading Time - 10 minutes)

 When you have finished setting up your traditional IRA, you can contribute to your traditional IRA via your trustee or administrator.
 All contributions should be in the form of money (cash, check, or money order).
 You are not allowed to contribute your properties.

-The annual contribution limit for 2021 is capped at $6,000.
-However, if you are older than 50 years old, you can increase your contribution amount up to $7,000.
-Moreover, if you are less than 50 years old, your maximum contributions from the traditional IRA will be $6,000 regardless of how much your income is.
+The annual contribution limit for 2024 is capped at $6,500.
+However, if you are 50 years old or older, you can increase your contribution amount up to $7,500.
+If you are under 50 years old, your maximum contributions to the traditional IRA will be $6,500, regardless of your income.

 When Should I Withdraw My Traditional IRA?